 Another Key Item to Protect Your Home From Wildfire is fire tools for removing flammable materials from around your house may seem obvious, however grasses grow fast and it is easy to overlook.
 The best time to remove grasses and brush are when they are small and green.
 Good fire tools make the job easier.
 I like reliable multipurpose tools that are made for the job such as the Pulaski and the fire shovel.
 These are the best fire fighting tools made.

 Before you leave your house, dig up and place some piles of dirt around your house so that fire fighters can quickly scoop up a shovel full of dirt to throw on parts of your house that might be on fire.
 Throwing dirt on a fire is one of the most effective means of extinguishing flames.
-Shown here are some of the best fire tools available.
-Normally sold only to agencies, these are now available to the public.
-Links below.

 5 -Protect Your Home From Wildfire –